lukzz-al/Futebol_Soccer_Register/README.md

 # Futebol_Soccer_Register
- An Java project for do a registration of some soccer player,in one of team most popular from Champions League.
+An Java project for do a registration of some soccer player, in some teams most populars from Champions League.

  --------------------------- 2019 ---------------------------